 Other factors that may increase your risk of developing scleroderma include:

-- Family members with autoimmune disorders, such as systemic lupus erythematosus
+- Family members with systemic sclerosis or other autoimmune disorders, such as systemic lupus erythematosus

 - Occupational chemical exposure, such as silica, ketones, or welding fumes